• Airbag warning light on

 • Do not ignore the airbag warning light.

-Airbag system components may be covered under a vehicle's safety warranty.
-Check with the manufacturer.
+Airbag system components may be covered under a longer warranty period, check with the manufacturer.

-High – This issue affects the safety system of the vehicle and should be addressed immediately.
+High – This code affects the safety system of the vehicle and should be addressed immediately.

-A: It's not recommended to drive with this code as it indicates a problem with the airbag system, which is a critical safety feature.
+A: It's not recommended to drive with this code active, as it affects the airbag system's ability to protect passengers in a crash.